Analyze the Essentials of Speech, Language, and Hearing

 The communication sciences and disorders (CSD) major at Elms empowers you to help people with speech, language, and hearing conditions.
 CSD students study everything from physiology to neuroscience to understand the factors that influence, and sometimes impede, communication.

 A degree in CSD prepares you for careers in speech-language pathology, audiology, or education of the deaf and hard of hearing.
 In addition to learning the normal processes of speech, language, and hearing, you will cover assessment and intervention strategies for a range of impairments.
 These include:

 - Voice disorders

 All of our CSD faculty are licensed professionals currently working in the industry.
 Our small class sizes lead to lively discussion with peers and faculty, who bring their knowledge and real-world experience into lectures, assignments, and readings.

 Elms CSD majors gain a competitive edge by completing 100 clinical practicum hours.
-With the help of faculty, students arrange internships with local schools that enable them to apply what they have learned in class to an educational setting.
+With the help of faculty, you will arrange internships with local schools that enable you to apply what you have learned in class to an educational setting.

 Cara DeTour '15